 There are a couple of reasons why collagen in skin care can be confusing and is a bit misunderstood.
 The first reason is that the collagen molecule itself cannot produce collagen due to its molecular size.
 So often, there is an assumption that just because a collagen serum contains collagen alone, it will, in turn, make more collagen.

-But in reality, the way to produce more collagen is to look for active ingredients paired with collagen that will act as a messenger and catalyst to activate the collagen production required to create a more youthful and healthy appearance.
+But in reality, the way to produce more collagen is to look for an active ingredient paired with collagen that will act as a messenger and catalyst to activate the collagen production required to create a more youthful and healthy appearance.

 The most common actives you want to look out for that promote collagen stimulation are peptides, hyaluronic acid, glycolic acid, antioxidants, and bakuchiol.
 Retinol specifically offers collagen-building effects while improving the absorption of collagen peptides but again, is not in the non-toxic category so is undesirable for many.